 Again, the question is asked.
 Why was it left for a woman to rediscover the divine truth-cure?
 That question is wholly inconsequential.
 The vital and true question is, Are the Christian Science teachings in alignment with eternal truth, and is the Christian Science practice proving by its practical fruits that it is a blessing to mankind?
 Is it not sufficient to know that Mrs. Eddy, the Discoverer of Christian Science, is a profound thinker and a noble Christian woman, and that because of the good her teaching has accomplished she is enshrined as the greatest benefactor of our age in the grateful hearts of many hundreds of thousands?
 What she has done for humanity is already an assured part of history, and future generations will hold her in loving and reverent memory.
 She has advanced the ideals and anchored the hope of the race by the noble example of her life, as well as by her teachings.

 In conclusion, let me say that Christian Science teaches that right living is more important than ritualism; that good words must be accompanied with good works; that practical demonstrations in overcoming discordant conditions constitute the test of right religious doctrine; that the teachings, the promises, and the commands of Jesus are for all mankind and for every age; that to be true, religion must be adapted to all of humanity's real needs, at all times and in all ways; that such was the religion taught and exemplified by Jesus, and that any religious philosophy which does not fully meet all the real needs of humanity, whether moral or intellectual or physical, is false in so far as it is thus incomplete and impractical.
 Christian Science must abide by the test just mentioned.
 If the future shall show that it has failed to endure this test, it will pass from the thought of the world.
 We may, however, trustingly judge of its future from its past and its present.

-[Published by The Christian Science Publishing Society, 1909]
+[Published in pamphlet form by The Christian Science Publishing Society, 1909]